Philippi, West Virginia

 Philippi ('FILL-uh-pea') is a city in and the county seat of Barbour County, West Virginia, United States, along the Tygart Valley River.
 The population was 2,929 at the 2020 census.
-In 1861, the city was the site of the Battle of Philippi, known as the "Philippi Races".
+In 1861, it was the site of the Battle of Philippi, known as the "Philippi Races".
 Although a minor skirmish, this is considered the earliest notable land action of the American Civil War.
 The city has a weekly newspaper, The Barbour Democrat.

 History

 Settlement

 The first white settlement in present-day Barbour County was established approximately three miles downriver from the future site of Philippi in 1780, at which time the area was still part of western Virginia and included within Monongalia County.
 The earliest settlers on the section of bottomland that would one day become Philippi were William Anglin (as early as 1783 or '84) and Daniel Booth (1787).
 A ford existed here as early as 1789 which served the road that had recently been surveyed between Beverly and Sandy Creek.
 Anglin was the original owner of the land upon which Philippi stands, hence the earliest known name for the locality — Anglin's Ford.
 Booth also owned and operated a commercial ferry here in the 1790s, thus the area's second popular designation — Booth's Ferry.
 William Friend Wilson married Booth's daughter and built a wool and grain mill on the river in 1818.

 In 1825, the first post office in the region (that would later become Barbour County) was established by Henson Lewis Hoff (1805-1890), an expeditious young man who had just arrived from Loudoun County.
 Hoff settled at Cherry Hill, just west of the current city limits of Philippi.
 After Hoff became the postmaster, the community that would become Philippi was known as "Hoffsville" and remained so until 1841 when the name "Philippa" was first considered.